bym0/pihole-ufw-dyndns/README.md

 Done!

 ## use it yourself
 If you want to use it yourself, just create a `config.txt` and add your DynDNS-Domains or just plain IPs to the script.
 Now you just need a way to run it every x-Minutes.
+ONLY IPV4 SUPPORTED atm.
+It's getting late, have to sleep.
+Maybe another time i add IPv6 support to my RegEx.

 config.txt
 ```bash